cvick32/web-of-scholars/README.md

 should this be a lookup where you search someone and then you see their tree? maybe it should be a tool for people on wikipedia to see which important links need more information
-  - this will obviously take a while but I think it would be cool to be able to see that someones doctoral student doesn't have a lot of info and fill it in
+  - this will obviously take a while but I think it would be cool to be able to see that someones doctoral student doesn't have a lot of info and fill it in might need to split everyone up by field, but not every entry has a field

 ## Roadmap
 - [ ] Single view
 - [ ] Full view
 - [ ] Roll over to see wikipedia entry
-- [ ] Auto scaling of circles from a slider
+- [ ] Scaling of circles from a slider
 - [x] Get all possible wiki entries available from Akerlof
 - [x] Get all possible wiki entries for set of scholars
 - [x] Display scholars as a directed graph